 Promising Results Shown in First Year in Which Hong Kong-Seated Arbitrations Granted the Power to Seek Interim Measures in Mainland China Shows Promising Results

-Last year, the Hong Kong Government and China’s Supreme Court agreed to an arrangement which makes it possible for parties to arbitral proceedings in Hong Kong to obtain interim orders (akin to interim injunctions) from courts in Mainland China.
+Last year, the Hong Kong SAR’s local government and China’s Supreme Court agreed to an arrangement which makes it possible for parties to arbitral proceedings in Hong Kong to obtain interim orders (akin to interim injunctions) from courts in Mainland China.
 The formal name of the policy is “The Arrangement Concerning Mutual Assistance in Court-ordered Interim Measures in Aid of Arbitral Proceedings by the Courts of the Mainland and of the Hong Kong Special Administrative Region.”

 This arrangement makes Hong Kong the only foreign seat of arbitration where parties can seek interim relief directly from Mainland Chinese courts.
 As such, it gives Hong Kong a unique competitive edge over other arbitral seats where one party is based in Mainland China.
 Before the arrangement was implemented, no formal mechanism existed to allow Mainland Chinese courts to grant interim relief in support of a foreignseated arbitration.
 The reverse situation—a party to an arbitral proceeding in mainland China applying to the Hong Kong courts for interim relief—has been allowed for some time.

 For Mainland Chinese courts to grant an interim measure, there are two requirements: (1) the arbitration must be administered by a qualified Hong Kong arbitral institution, which at present includes HKIAC, ICC, CIETAC, and three other bodies; and (2) the seat of the arbitration must be Hong Kong.